 It means, the instructors have to make both objective and subjective assessment while evaluating training jobs.

 The practical (performance skill test) tests consists of different features, which are similar to the theory test items.
-For features which stipulates certain specific standards performance as a given below should be made.
+For features which stipulates certain specific standards performance are given below:

 The performance test features are: